-This form is required for this rotation, including both two- and four-week rotations.
+This is required for a two-week and four-week rotations.

 Two-week Rotation: This will need to be completed by the Attending or Resident and dated by the 1st Friday of the rotation.
 Students must upload the form to a D2L drop box by 11:59 on the last day (Sunday) of the rotation.